Contributions to Luanti

 Schematics Editor

-A tool to create schematic files which store a part of the Minetest world in a *.mts file.
-This tool has been very important for the development of my Minetest games, including MineClone 2, Repixture and Glitch.
+A tool to create schematic files which store a part of the Luanti world in a *.mts file.
+This tool has been very important for the development of my Luanti games, including MineClone 2 (later called “VoxeLibre”), Repixture and Glitch.

 Perlin Explorer